zap8600/smallpsx/README.md

 # smallpsx
-Header-only PS1 Emulator.
+Small PS1 Emulator.
 ## Why???
-I want to design a custom ASIC for a PS1 processor.
-This will allow me to figure out how to implement it.
-THe header-onlt part is a challenge.
+I want to make a PS1 emulator in many forms.
+I need a reference implementation first.
+### Why OpenBIOS???
+I'd like everything needed to be here in the repository, meaning I can't have copyright violation.